I’ve heard it said a few times that the UK is like the U.S., but on “opposite day.” No statement could be truer when it comes to driving.

 - Potentially cheaper parking, insurance, and rental fees

-The British are in that select minority of nations that drives on the LEFT SIDE of the road.
+The British are in that select minority of nations that drive on the LEFT SIDE of the road.
 If you are an American driving in Britain, DO NOT GET THIS WRONG.
 You must ensure you are in the correct lane before accessing any road.
 It doesn’t matter if it is a small side street or not.

-Recent instances of forgetful Americans driving in England have increased the percent accidents cause wrong side, giving Britons an increased distrust of American drivers.
+Recent instances of forgetful Americans driving in England have increased the percentage of fatal accidents, giving Britons an increased distrust of American drivers.
 Be bloody careful.

 This is where we get the word SINISTER from (sinister is Latin for left and all Bibles were written in Latin).
-This meant that virtually everyone in Europe was right hand dominant, and this affected everything, particularly warfare and combat.
+This meant that virtually everyone in Europe was right-hand dominant, affecting everything, particularly warfare and combat.

-Whether you were a militia levy, yeoman, or a knight, your weapon would be in your right hand, because striking someone down with your left hand would be killing in Lucifer’s name.
+Whether you were a militia levy, yeoman, or a knight, your weapon would be in your right hand.
+Striking someone down with your left hand would be killing in Lucifer’s name.

-Concerning combat on horseback, and jousting in tournaments, the typical course of action was to charge your opponent and either skewer them with your lance, slash them with the sword, or cave their heads or ribcages in with a mace – which would always be in your right hand.
+Yup.
+Concerning combat on horseback and jousting in tournaments, the typical course of action was to charge your opponent and either skewer them with your lance, slash them with the sword, or cave their heads or ribcages in with a mace – which would always be in your right hand.

-For whatever reasons, this tradition stuck in the British Isles, and it doesn’t just mean that people drive on the left side of the road, it means people drive from the RIGHT side of the car!
+For whatever reason, this tradition is stuck in the British Isles, and it doesn’t just mean that people drive on the left side of the road.
+It means people drive from the RIGHT side of the car!

 Yup, the driver’s seat in a British car is on the right, meaning you change gears and use the parking break with your left hand.
-Again, even if you are comfortable driving stick, remember, certain things in the cabin are reversed from American cars.
+Again, even if you are comfortable driving a stick, remember certain things in the cabin are reversed from American cars.

-One thing about manual cars in the UK that is the same is the pedal layout, accelerator on the left, brake on the right, only in your manual British car their will be a third pedal after the brake – the clutch!
+One thing about manual cars in the UK that is the same is the pedal layout, with the accelerator on the right and the brake on the left.
+Only in your manual British car will a third pedal – the clutch!